qrzn23/min/wip/magick/content.md

 Magick is 666, the seal of His servant the BEAST.

 But again SA is 61, AIN, the Naught of Nuith;
-BA means go, for HADIT ; and F is their Son the
+BA means go, for HADIT; and F is their Son the
 Sun who is Ra — Hoor — Khuit.

 So then let the Adept set his sigil upon all the